Outdoor learning

 We believe Forest School supports children to become healthy, resilient, creative and independent learners, while nurturing understanding and respect for our environment.
 Every child in the school has timetabled Forest School sessions.
 These sessions are currently led by Ms Boglietti, a trained Forest School practitioner.
 As part of our continued professional development programme for teachers, we have also trained Ms King (Early Years lead teacher) as a Forest School practitioner, as part of our on-going commitment to outdoor teaching and learning.

-Tower Hamlets in Bloom
+Reception in Bloom